Transportation Research Center: History

 In 1962, the College of Engineering at The Ohio State University (OSU) established a center to coordinate and encourage transportation-related academic and research programs.
 The university envisioned a facility for controlled transportation research without using public roadways, with their control and safety problems.
 The concept was funded by a portion of the proceeds of a State of Ohio highway bond issue approved by the voters in 1968.
 TRC was funded to enhance the health, safety, and personal welfare of all inhabitants of the State of Ohio.

 In 1968, the State of Ohio purchased 8,100 acres of land and construction began.
 Since opening in 1974, TRC has operated on its own revenues.
 In 1972, the Ohio Legislature created TRC of Ohio and established the Transportation Research Board for the control, management, supervision, and direction of the Center.
 Subsequently, the Board hired a staff to operate the facilities.

 In June 1979, the Board contracted with OSU to manage the operations and staff of the TRC of Ohio.

 In September 1987, TRC's property was offered as part of an economic inducement to attract Honda to build an automobile plant in Ohio.
 On January 26, 1988, the property sale was consummated and TRC Inc. was formed as successor to the Transportation Research Board.
 TRC Inc., a non-profit Ohio corporation, affiliated with OSU, entered into a management agreement with Honda to continue to operate the TRC as a multi-user, independent test site.
-The present TRC Inc. is owned by OSU and is the facility manager for the Honda owned property (TRC).
+The present TRC Inc. is a 501c3, an affiliated entity of OSU, and is the facility manager for the Honda owned property (TRC).